 Stream flows are rain-dominated and are fed by shallow groundwater when it is not raining.
 Most precipitation occurs November–March, and dry conditions occur in the summer, often extending into late October.
 Most groundwater aquifers generally have low yield and poor storage capacity.
 Groundwater is recharged by rain during the wet season and groundwater levels and spring discharge generally declines during the dry season.

 Out-of-stream water use and rights.
-There are 52 potable water providers (Appendix D), 31 of which are required to have certified water treatment plant operators.
+There are 52 potable water providers (Appendix D), 31 of which are required to have certified water treatment plant operators. [how many water rights overall?
+Main uses?]

 Instream water needs and rights.
 A total of 42 streams has existing instream water rights.